-We are honored you have chosen to deliver your baby at Santa Barbara Cottage Hospital, and we are committed to providing a safe and comfortable birth experience and protecting you, your baby – and a support person/partner if you choose to have one with you.
+We are honored you have chosen to deliver your baby at Santa Barbara Cottage Hospital.
+We are committed to providing a safe and comfortable birth experience while protecting you, your baby, and your support person/partner if you choose to have one with you.
 We have prepared this information to help you know what to expect at the hospital as we observe precautions to prevent COVID-19 exposure.

 Can COVID-19 be passed to my unborn baby or my newborn through breastmilk?

 Not much is known yet about how COVID-19 affects a woman's fetus or her newborn.
 But in small case studies so far, babies born to mothers with COVID-19 have not tested positive for the virus at birth and the virus has not been detected in a sick mother's breastmilk.

 What should I expect when arriving at the hospital lobby?